 Who is UKCreditRatings

-UKCreditRatings is a reporting service, who retrieves information from a UK Credit Reference Agency.
+UKCreditRatings is a reporting service, who retrieves information from one of the three main credit reference agencies in the UK, these are Equifax, Experian and Transunion.
 Credit reference agencies give lenders a range of information about potential borrowers, which lenders use to make their decisions.
-The information shared may include information about your previous credit history.
+The information shared may include your previous credit history.
 They hold certain information about most adults in the UK.
 This information is called your credit reference file or credit report.
+We retrieve your credit report from Transunion.

 How can I contact UKCreditRatings?

-If you are a current member of UKCreditRatings, you can contact our customer service team at 0161 250 7700.
+If you are a current member of UKCreditRatings, you can contact our customer support team on 0161 250 7700, email us at firstname.lastname@example.org, or web chat with us online at www.ukcreditratings.com within office openings hours.

 How do I cancel my account?